framdani/libasm/README.md

 make test_a
 make test_b
 ```
-But if you create your own main.c, run the program by :
+But if you create your own 'main.c', run the program by :
 ```
 make
 gcc main.c libasm.a